winniehoung/webgl-utils/README.md

 ### canvas.html
 - Example project utilizing rendering and matrix utils
 - Use speed slider to change animation speed
-- Click on first canvas & press on left | right arrow keys for a surprise
+- Press arrow keys for a surprise

 ### rendering_utils.js